Promote, Enhance, and Support Pitt Business

 Barry Josowitz, MBA '88

 Barry earned his MBA in Finance from the Joseph M. Katz Graduate School of Business at the University of Pittsburgh and a Bachelor of Arts from the University of Pittsburgh.
 He is a licensed Real Estate Salesperson in Pennsylvania and West Virginia as well as a member of the University of Pittsburgh’s Alumni Association & Business School Alumni Boards.
-Additionally, Barry mentors college students, is active in the JLL Real Estate Academy through the College of Business Administration and participates in various volunteer activities at Temple Sinai in Pittsburgh.
+Additionally, Barry mentors college students, is active in the JLL Real Estate Academy through the College of Business Administration and participates in various volunteer activities in Pittsburgh.

 Sanjeev Khanna, MBA'96, BSE '92